kxMaxx/pyeKVS/pyeKVS_Spec.md

 Examples:
 - Integer is a typical value in any programming language.
 In pyeKVS the storage would be as pyeInt32 with 1Byte value type + 4Byte value = 5Bytes in total.
 If the value is very small enough then it can be stored as pyeInt16 (3Bytes) or pyeUInt8 (2Bytes) or as pyeZero (1Byte) for example.
-- Source pyeFloat64 (Double) Value can be stored as value type pyeFloat32, if no loss of accuracy or pyeZero.
+- Source pyeFloat64 (Double) Value can be stored as value type pyeFloat32, if no loss of accuracy or pyeZero if value==0.0.
 - String value=” (empty) can be stored as pyeZero.

 Conversely, when reading out the values, it must also be possible to return a pyeUInt8 value type as an Int32 value.
 It must be also possible to return a value type pyeZero as an empty string.